New Year Resolution 2020

 Naturally, we don’t want to be in the camp of folks that fail to achieve their aspirations and dreams for 2019, so we’ve put together an exhaustive plan for following through on your resolution.

-If you want to realize your New Year’s resolution this year, follow these steps:
+If you want to realize your New Year resolution of 2020, follow these steps:

 - What did I set out to do in the past year?